 One of our favorite examples from history is the (now) seemingly ridiculous and yet widespread medical practice of bloodletting.
 The practice was used to treat a wide variety of ailments for over 2,000 years.
 The only problem was that it didn’t work for the majority of ailments for which it was applied and it often made the patient worse.
 While bloodletting can be useful for a limited number of ailments, it was a popular practice that was universally applied regardless of its efficacy for the patient in that context.
 Even when evidence suggested it was ineffective, the practice remained popular for another two hundred years.
 Why?
 Because it was a long-standing medical practice, it fit with au courant thinking.
 How could something so prevalent, something so embraced by doctors be wrong?
 But it was.

 The human brain is lazy.
-Given the overabundance of data flying at us from all sorts of sources and devices, it is easy for us to default to System 1 and to not engage System 2 to be critical consumers of context and data.
-In short, if the story fits with our concept of people and the world, it seems true so we don’t second guess it.
+Given the overabundance of data flying at us from all sorts of sources and devices, it is easy for us to default to System 1 and not engage System 2 to be critical consumers of context and data.
+In short, if the story fits with our concept of people and the world, it seems true, so we don’t second guess it.
 Conversely, information that doesn’t fit our preconceived notions seems false and even in the face of evidence, we discount it.
 This plays out at the individual and collective levels.
-The good news is that with effort we can engage System 2.
-The bad news is that engaging System 2 takes deliberate consistent practice.
+The good news is that, with effort, we can engage System 2.
+The bad news is that engaging System 2 takes deliberate, consistent practice.

 Part of learning is recognizing the limits of both our understanding and the ways in which we understand.
 We have to engage System 2 to get ourselves off of autopilot.
 The following questions can unlock System 2 and support our learning;